 We had wanted to see as much as we could, but the Hearst Castle is huge.
-We took the suggestion of a tour guide and signed up for the Grand Rooms Tour (they have several tours which I will explain more in a min).
+We took the suggestion of a tour guide and signed up for the Grand Rooms Tour.
+They actually have several tours which I will explain more in a min.
 This tour highlights includes the Assembly Room, Refectory, Billiard Room, Theater, Gardens, Neptune Pool and Roman Pool.
 If you are a first time visitor, this is the recommended tour, and last about 60 minutes.
 It also includes a ticket to “Building the Dream” at the Hearst Castle Theater.
 We were very glad we chose this tour as it gave us a great overview of the castle.

 Like I said earlier we took the Grand Room Tours and really enjoyed our visit.
 The tour guide was very informative and really seemed to enjoy her job.
-Through the years I have found that if you are lucky enough to find someone who really enjoys their job and what they are doing, it makes for a much better tour and experience.
+Through the years I have found that if you are lucky enough to find someone who really enjoys their job it makes for a much better tour and experience.
 We were lucky that day!
-After our tour we checked out the visitor center for a few, the walked around and checked out the gorgeous gardens, as well as the Neptune and Roman Pools.
+After our tour we checked out the visitor center for a few.
+Later we walked around and checked out the gorgeous gardens.
+We also couldn’t miss the Neptune and Roman Pools.
 It was a really warm day when we visited and I was so ready to jump into the water, lol.
 Seriously though, it was a great tour and the views were phenomenal.
-For more info and pricing, here is a link to their website
+For more info and pricing, here is a link to their website.

 LIKE WHAT YOU ARE READING?

 I would love to send you my free travel itinerary cheat sheets and emails when I post new articles!
 I usually post 2 times a week.
 Sign up now, receive your free travel sheets and don’t miss an article.
 Thanks, Samantha